Nue-Houjuu/azurelinux-fedora-repo-installer/README.md

-# azurelinux-fedora-repo-installer
+# Azure Linux Fedora Repo Installer

-Adds official Fedora repositories to Microsoft Azure Linux, making it easy to install Fedora packages and desktop environments for experimentation.
+Adds the official Fedora repositories to Microsoft Azure Linux, allowing installation of Fedora packages and optional desktop environments.

-Designed for testing, experimentation, and non-production systems.
+> ⚠️ Warning
+>
+> This project is intended for testing and experimentation only.
+>

-This project is not affiliated with, endorsed by, or supported by Microsoft or the Fedora Project.
+> It is **NOT** affiliated with, endorsed by, or supported by Microsoft or the Fedora Project.
+>
+> Mixing Fedora repositories with Azure Linux may cause package conflicts or produce an unsupported system..